hawtio/hawtio/doc/CodingConventions.md

 Here's a few of them we've found over time...

+## Plugin layout

+Each plugin should have its own directory tree with optional child folders called:

+* **html** for any HTML partials or layouts
+* **js** for JavaScript / TypeScript / CoffeeScript code
+* **img** for images
+* **css** for CSS / SASS / SCSS files

+For a plugin called **foo** Inside the **foo/js** folder we typically use a file called **fooPlugin.ts** to define the plugin.
+This is the file which creates an AngularJS module and defines any associated factories, services, directives, filters, routes etc.

+Each controller we typically put into a file; usually using a lowercase version of the controller name (usually omitting the 'Controller' suffix since other than the fooPlugin.ts file most of the source is just controllers).

+For general helper functions we tend to have a file called **helpers.ts**

 ## URI templates

 Its common to use URI templates to denote different views.
 We try follow these conventions...